 To make the cocktails in my classes, you will need some equipment.
 My recommendation are below, along with subsitution suggestions if you don’t have time or money to shop.

-Links below mostly go to barproducts.com, where I buy equipment for my classes, unless a product I’m recommending isn’t available there.
-Feel free to shop elsewhere, these are just products I personally use and recommend, I don’t get a kickback from the company or anything.
+Links below mostly go to Webstaurant Store, because they have a variety of items at a variety of price points.
+But feel free to shop elsewhere, these are just products I personally use and recommend, I don’t get a kickback from the company or anything.

 Substitutions: In a pinch a tablespoon measuring spoon is 1/2 an ounce, and 2 ounces is 1/4 cup.
 If you are using a bartending jigger or novelty shot glass, use a measuring spoon to confirm the measurements before using.
 And if using a jigger note that it should be filled all the way to the top.

 2) Something to shake or stir a cocktail in AND strain it with.
-I strongly recommend a Boston shaker.
-This style of shaker has two separate metal tins that fit together to make a tight seal, but won’t leak or stick like a traditional cobble shaker.
+I strongly recommend an all-metal Boston shaker.
+This style of shaker has two separate metal tins that fit together to make a tight seal, but won’t leak or stick like a traditional cobbler shaker.
+Look for one with 18 oz & 28 oz tins (not tin + glass), such as these.
 For stirring a cocktail, just use either side – specialized mixing glasses for stirring are nice, but completely non-essential.
-Because there’s no built-in strainer, you’ll also need a separate Hawthorne strainer.
+Because there’s no built-in strainer, you’ll also need a separate Hawthorne strainer (the kind with the spring).
 And if you want to avoid ice chips or like drinks that have muddled fresh ingredients, you’ll also want a cone strainer.

 Substitutions: Chopstick or butter knife – anything long and thin.

 4) A way to squeeze citrus.
 Fresh juice is the most important thing you can do to improve the quality of your cocktails.
 For most people a hand-powered citrus squeezer is ideal and will produce tastier and less pulpy juice than an old fashioned reamer.
-(Just remember that you put the cut side down!)
+(Just remember that you put the cut side down!
+The linked one will handle lemons and limes, and you can hack it for oranges and sometimes grapefruit by cutting them in quarters.)
 And if you throw a lot of parties, a small electric citrus juicer can speed prep up.
 If you’re juicing ahead of time, strain your juice for better flavor and texture, and be sure to use up your juice within 48 hours.

 Substitutions: Cut in wedges and squeeze by hand!